 Step 1: Upload the SVG to Cricut Design Space

-Download the SVG files from either the Resource Library or through the links within this post and upload them into Cricut Design Space.
+Download the SVG files through the links within this post and upload them into Cricut Design Space.
 The files will look like this:

 STEP 2: Cut the Shapes and Lettering

 Next, choose your desired colors of window cling vinyl you want to use for the designs and lettering and cut per the Cricut machine prompts or with scissors.